-Requirement for First Aid: Bitumen is unlikely to be ingested or swallowed in view of the high handling temperature of the product (120-180°C).
+Requirement for First Aid: Bitumen is unlikely to be ingested or swallowed in view of the handling temperature of the product (120 - 180°C).
 The most likely need for first aid when handling hot bitumen is the treatment of burns.
-Bitumen fumes give off Hydrogen Sulphide which may irritate the eyes, nasal passages and throat.
+Bitumen fumes give off Hydrogen Sulphide, which may irritate the eyes, nasal passages and throat.

-Workplace Facilities: An emergency cooling shower with a step-on footplate (or equivalent) hands-free mode of operation) and eyewash should be situated within 15 metres of permanent bitumen discharge points.
-Every road tanker or sprayer should be fitted with a readily accessible, clean, stainless-steel water filled pressure extinguisher (fine spray nozzle) for first aid use.
+Workplace Facilities: An emergency cooling shower with a step-on footplate (or equivalent hands-free mode of operation) and eyewash should be located within 5 metres of permanent discharge points.
+Every tanker or sprayer should be fitted with a readily accessible, clean, stainless steel water filled pressure extinguisher (fine spray nozzle) of minimum 9 litre capacity for first aid use.